A competing risks interpretation of Hawkes processes: Conclusion

 As continuous-time event data continues to become more abundant and profitable, it is clear that more efficient and mature computational tools must be developed for modelling and simulation.
-In the Python ecosystem, a significant advance has been made by Emmanuel Bacry and collaborators with the Tick project (\url{https://x-datainitiative.github.io/tick/}).
+In the Python ecosystem, a significant advance has been made by Emmanuel Bacry and collaborators with the Tick project (\texttt{https://x-datainitiative.github.io/tick/}).
 A dedicated \texttt{R} package with well-tested and optimised methods would also be welcome.